giampaolo/psutil/docs/faq.rst

 What is the difference between memory_info().rss and memory_info().vms?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- ``rss`` (Resident Set Size): the amount of physical memory (RAM) the process is actually using right now.
+- ``rss`` (Resident Set Size): the amount of physical memory (RAM) currently mapped into the process.
 - ``vms`` (Virtual Memory Size): the total virtual address space of the process, including memory that has been swapped out, shared libraries, and memory-mapped files.

-``rss`` is the go-to metric for answering "how much RAM is this process using?". ``vms`` is generally larger, and can be misleadingly high because it counts memory that may not be resident in physical RAM.
-Both values are portable across all platforms.
+``rss`` is the go-to metric for answering "how much RAM is this process using?".
+Note that it includes shared memory, so it may overestimate actual usage when compared across processes. ``vms`` is generally larger and can be misleadingly high, as it includes memory that is not resident in physical RAM.
+Both values are portable across platforms.

 .. _faq_memory_footprint: